heiyukidev/generator-hy-mean/README.md

 >This server will automaticly Concat and minify when changes are introduced to your Front end Code

+### IMPORTANT!
+Adding javascript files outised of the components/pages/assets folders will not be visible to Gulp.
+Any file outside of javascript (like CSS) will have to be added in manually into index.html

+>reason is I don't write my own css so it's not in my build system

 ## Run your Application